Cooking Your Way From Krakow To Zakopane

 Day 1 – Sunday

-We meet in the lobby of Hotel Legend in Krakow at 10:00 a.m. for a group transfer by mini bus to 5-star Nosalowy Park Hotel & Spa in Zakopane, our home for the next four days.
-The hotel is located withing walking distance to Krupowki Street and offers luxurious Wellness & SPA services.
+We meet in the lobby of designated meeting hotel in Krakow at 10:00 a.m. for a group transfer by mini bus to 5-star Nosalowy Park Hotel & Spa in Zakopane, our home for the next four days.
+The hotel is located within walking distance to Krupowki Street and offers luxurious Wellness & SPA services.
 In addition to its convenient location, the hotel offers traditional Zakopane hospitality.
-On the way to Zakopane, we stop for a sumptuous home-made lunch at an agrotourist farm, Lesniczowka u Zieby, in the village of Dolina Chocholowska where we will sample the famous oscypek cheese and highlander tea – which includes vodka – before we resume our journey to Zakopane.
+On the way to Zakopane, we stop for a sumptuous home-made lunch in the village of Dolina Chocholowska where we will sample the famous oscypek cheese and highlander tea – which includes vodka – before we resume our journey to Zakopane.
 After settling into our comfortable hotel, relax or go for a leisurely walk around Zakopane.
 This evening we gather for a festive Welcome Dinner at our hotel restaurant and dine on local specialties.

 Day 2 – Monday